zaytiri/program-scheduler/README.md

 <a name="important"></a>

 ### Important
 - If the file is an executable file, **it's recommended to input the absolute path to a shortcut** instead of the original file location because if so, the executable file **may not start at all**.
+If a shortcut is used, the extension '.lnk' is needed.
+For instance: 'C:\Users\<!username>\Desktop\shortcut.lnk'

 <a name="notes"></a>